Defense strategies that succeed. The dedicated legal defense you deserve.

 Robbery becomes a Level 2 felony when the complainant suffers serious bodily injury and is punishable by 10 to 30 years in state prison, with a sentence of 17.5 years advised, as well as up to $10,000 in fines.

 Judges do not have to follow advised sentences.
 The right Indianapolis robbery defense attorney can help you fully defend against the charges or argue for a reduced sentence.

 Were you arrested for robbery in Central Indiana?
-Eskew Law LLC houses a team of passionate and experienced Indianapolis criminal defense attorneys who are ready to assist you with defending against the charges.
+Eskew Law houses a team of passionate and experienced Indianapolis criminal defense attorneys who are ready to assist you with defending against the charges.
 We take this privilege and responsibility seriously for all of our clients throughout Indianapolis and Central Indiana.
-To schedule your consultation, call Eskew Law LLC now at (317) 974-0177.
+To schedule your consultation, call Eskew Law now at (317) 974-0177.

 Indiana Employment Background Check LawsPublished in Criminal Law by Chris Eskew on Jun 14, 2018.

 When you submit your resume and apply for a new job, naturally the company or business will want to know about your background and check your credentials.
 In addition to en...Read more

 Can the Spouse of a Felon Own a Gun in Indiana?Published in Criminal Law by Chris Eskew on Mar 29, 2023.